Meet The Guides

 still openings for the Garden River

 River Trip The Garden River is located six

 hours north of Detroit near Sault Ste Marie.

-This fall we will offer four, 5 night packages in our deluxe all inclusive
+This fall we will be hosting a four, 5 night packages in

 PRIVATE area of the

-Brookies, Coho and Steelhead.
-Our groups of anglers land
+Coho and Steelhead.
+Our group of anglers land

 unbelievable numbers of fish to 30 lbs.
 We have